Infineon/linux-optiga-trust-m/scripts/matter_provisioning/README.md

 The ```matter_provisioning_master.sh``` script will now be used to flash Matter DAC, PAI and CD certificates to the individual OPTIGA™ Trust M Matter-ready.

-> ❗
+> [!NOTE]
->> If you want to additionally modify the security monitor of the secure element to enable the full cryptographic support feature set, skip to the next section.
+>> If you want to additionally modify the security monitor of the secure element to enable the full cryptographic support feature set, skip to the ["Option B"](#option-b-matter-credential-provisioning--modify-security-monitor-configuration).
 >
->> Per default, the script does not set any metadata options to the OPTIGA Trust M objects, meaning they kcan be rewritten at any point in time.
+>> Per default, the script does not set any metadata options to the OPTIGA™Trust M objects, meaning they kcan be rewritten at any point in time.
 This is good for evaluation purposes, but not recommended for final products.
 Here, each object LcsO shall be set to "operational".
 See below section on how to enalble this option in the script.

 ### Option A: Matter Credentials Provisioning

 To provision the Matter credentials, the master script needs only a single input: The location of the bundle file.

-Connect the OPTIGA™ Trust M Matter-ready to the Raspberry Pi’s I2C as described in Section 2.1 and execute the master script via:
+Connect the OPTIGA™ Trust M Matter-ready to the Raspberry Pi’s I2C as described in the [Hardware Section](#hardware-prerequisites) and execute the master script via:

     ./matter_provisioning_master.sh -b APPNOTE_bundle-file_v1.0.7z